russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 The list of awards and honors Malala has received continues to grow.
 Currently, she has more than 50.
 An incredibly diverse list includes the 2011 National Youth Peace Prize (the National Malala Peace Prize now), the 2013 International Children's Peace Prize, the 2013 Sakharov Prize for Freedom of Thought that she received during the plenary session of the European Parliament, the 2015 Grammy For Best Children's Album, and dozens of others.

 In 2014, the Pakistani activist was awarded the Nobel Peace Prize and Liberty Medal from the National Constitution Center.
 Malala is the youngest person to be the United Nations Messenger of Peace, and she even has an asteroid named in her honor.
-The activist has also been granted honorary Canadian citizenship and made it to the British TIME's "Most Influential People list," being also honored with the "2013 Pride of Britain" award.

 A year before Malala was born in the picturesque city of Mingora in the Swat District, the Taliban seized control over the Afghani people.
-Malala's father had never tried to soften the harsh truths when explaining to his daughter what the Talibs were truly after absolute and undivided control over people's every move, especially women.
-Ziauddin would assure the future education rights activist, who has been becoming more and more curious with age, that he would do everything in his power not to let the Taliban mess with his child's future:
+Malala's father had never tried to soften the harsh truths when explaining to his daughter what the Talibs were truly after: absolute and undivided control over people's every move, especially women.

 "I will protect your freedom, Malala.
 Carry on with your dreams."

-Fact 4: Malala learned about corruption early
+Fact 4: Malala witnessed political corruption from an early age

 Malala Yousafzai's father once told her and her brothers: